timmckague/timandvictoria/src/pages/blog/2019-02-28-hike-the-rota-vicentina-part-1.md

   - hike
   - rota vicentina
 ---
 Thanks to the recommendation from our good friend Kyrie we embarked on a four-day hike along Portugal’s southwestern coast.
 Over the four days we hiked 88km along the Rota Vicentina, experiencing the Alentejo region’s beautiful cliffs, beaches, and small towns on foot.
-We really enjoyed the peacefulness of the trail and the opportunity it gave us to just be.
+We really enjoyed the peacefulness of the trail and the opportunity it gave us to just BE.
 We took in the sights, chatted, felt the sun on our faces, and got lost in our own thoughts.

 ## Getting to the trailhead

 Tuesday, 6:45am.
 We left our Lisbon apartment and walked downhill to the Saint Apoliana train station to catch the metro.
-Tuesday and Saturday is market day in the Alfama neighbourhood and as we made our way down to the station we witnessed all the vendors setting up for the day.
+Tuesday and Saturday is market day in the Alfama neighbourhood and as we made our way down to the station we witnessed the vendors setting up for the day.
 We were amazed at the extensiveness of the market!

-We felt light and free as we walked through the streets with just our small daypacks which contained all our necessities for the next four days.
+We felt light and free as we walked through the streets with just our small daypacks which contained our necessities for the next four days.

 We boarded the metro and hoped for no delays.
 We were cutting it close for our 7:30am bus departure to Cercal.